PigcraftTV/ARTNET-TO-USBDMX/README.md

 # Setup:

-Step 1: Download the Repository e.g with git clone: git clone https://github.com/PigcraftTV/ARTNET-TO-USBDMX.git
+Step 1: Download the repository e.g with git clone: git clone https://github.com/PigcraftTV/ARTNET-TO-USBDMX.git

-Steo 2: Go into the Directory: cd ARTNET-TO-USBDMX
+Steo 2: Go into the directory: cd ARTNET-TO-USBDMX

 Step 3: Connect your Interface to the Machine

-Step 4: Get the Serial Number of your Interface with this command: dmesg | grep -i usb
+Step 4: Get the Serial-Number of your Interface with this command: dmesg | grep -i usb

      The Output should look something like this: